 - Classification (malicious or compromised/infected)

 - Status of the file (quarantined, blocked from executing, cleaned of malware, or logging for further action)

 There is one interactive feature for end users at this time.
 If at any point you find that a compromised file was incorrectly marked as clean by Monarx, you can submit the file for further review.
-Simply log into cPanel Terminal, or SSH, and run the following command (replacing “filename” with the actual file):
+Follow these steps:

-Monarx software captures further info related to malware detected for future reference including:
+Monarx software captures further information related to malware detected, including:

 - File SHA-256 checksum or stronger